danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An option to plot a line joining all of the points on a plot can be set
-via the “plot line joining particles” option in the particle plot
+via the “plot line joining particles” option in :ref:`sec:opts`.
-o)ptions submenu.
 When set, this option plots a line connecting the (gas
 only) particles in the order that they appear in the data array.
 Useful
 mainly in one dimension or when plotting ascii data, although can give
 an indication of the relative closeness of the particles in memory and